stevecox1964/Qrio-public/README.md

+# Steve's Qrio Project
+I want to refactor this code to work with other speech apis as well as use other object detection models

 # Qrio-public

 This is the code repository for the Qrio project, an AI driven Bot which can recognise human faces and a toys.
 Qrio can speak and search for relevant video on YouTubeKids.com on the identified toys.